cilium/tetragon/README.md

 Tetragon repository provides a [Vagrantfile](Vagrantfile) that can be use to install a vagrant box for running Tetragon with BTF requirement.
-Other VM solutions work as well also many common Linux distributions ship with BTF now and do not require any extra work at all.
+Other VM solutions work as well and many common Linux distributions now ship with BTF and do not require any extra work.
 To check if BTF is enabled on your Linux system check for the BTF file in the standard location,

 ```